Wildsight was able to collaborate with Girls on Ice Canada for an expedition in August 2022. Read all about the 2022 Kootenay expedition!

-Wildsight is collaborating with Girls* on Ice Canada in offering a tuition-free, summer wilderness expedition in August 2022.
+Wildsight collaborated with Girls* on Ice Canada in offering a tuition-free, summer wilderness expedition in August 2022.
 The program interweaves science, art and adventure to inspire leadership, curiosity and confidence in the next generation of leaders!

 * While we acknowledge our name is imperfect, we want to clarify that Inspiring Girls* Expeditions welcomes cis girls, trans girls, and any girl-identified youth, as well as non-binary and gender non-conforming youth.